freeall/http-monitor/README.md

 ## Usage (command-line)

+With the commandline tool you can set up commands that will be executed when the status of the server changes:

+* The server responds with a 4xx or 5xx error code
+* The server doesn't respond (no reply)
+* The server recovers after some time where it errored

+The commands will only be called once if the state of the server changes.
+Like this scenario:

+	The server is running perfectly for 3 days, but now stops replying.
+This will cause the on-connection-error to be executed once.
+After 30 minutes the server starts to reply again, and then the on-recovery command is executed once.

 ```
 http-monitor http://localhost:12345/foo
-	--on-http-error "commandline..."       # When there is a 4xx or 5xx response code
+	--on-http-error "command..."       # When there is a 4xx or 5xx response code
-	--on-connection-error "commandline..." # When there is a connection errror (no reply) from the server
+	--on-connection-error "command..." # When there is a connection errror (no reply) from the server
-	--on-error "commandline..."            # When either a connection/http error occur
+	--on-error "command..."            # When either a connection/http error occur
+	--on-recovery "command..."         # When the server recovers after a period with errors
 	--interval 5min                    # How often to check
-	--max-retries 4                        # How many times to retry
+	--retries 4                        # How many times to retry
 	--allow 501                        # Allow a 4xx or 5xx code which would otherwise cause an error
 	--disallow 301                     # Disallow a 1xx, 2xx, or 3xx code which wouldn't otherwise cause an error
-	--once                                 # Only run once, then exit
+	--once                             # Only run once, then call callback and exit
  ```

-The `"commandline..."` part is a command you want executed when an error occurs.
-You can use `%url`, `%statuscode`, and `%body` in this. e.g. `--on-error "call 1234567890 Hi Bill.
+The `"command..."` part is a command you want executed when an error occurs.
+You can use `%url`, `%statuscode`, and `%body` in this. e.g. `--on-http-error "call 1234567890 Hi Bill.
 Server crashed, %url.
 Returned %statuscode and %body"`.

 ## Usage (module)